Understanding Agile Software Development

 The Agile Manifesto contains 12 principles that guide agile software development.
 In this article, we'll take a closer look at these 12 principles and what they mean for software development teams.

-The first rule of agile software development is to focus on making the customer happy by giving them good software.
-Agile teams try to get working software to customers as quickly as possible so they can see results and give feedback.
-This approach allows teams to adjust their approach as needed to meet the customer's needs.
+The primary principle of agile software development is to put the client first by producing high-quality software.
+Agile teams strive to deliver functional software to clients as soon as possible so that they may evaluate it and provide feedback.
+This method enables teams to change their strategy as necessary to satisfy the needs of the client.

 3. Deliver working software frequently